Nivitus/Machine-Learning-Projects/1.Iris Flowers Classification/readme.md

 ```
 ![](Images/22.JPG)

-### Next we would Understand the data features in Species Column
+#### Next we would Understand the data features in Species Column using pairplot
 ```python
 # TODO : Species data features
 sns.pairplot(df,hue='Species')
 ```
 ![](Images/6.JPG)

+#### Let's understand how the Petal length and Petal width contributes together to classify iris species.

 ## Model Fitting